-The Beginning of the Maraschino Cherry
+The Beginnings of the Maraschino Cherry

+Originally, maraschino cherries were marasca cherries (originated in Croatia) preserved in Italy's maraschino liqueur, which is distilled from the same cherry.
 Over the years, the cherries caught the attention of mostly aristocratic Europeans as a tasty little treat.
-The cherries made their way to America and around Prohibition a controversy arose; with the ban of alcohol, so went these liquor-soaked cherries.
+The cherries made their way to America and around Prohibition, a controversy arose; with the ban of alcohol, so went these liquor-soaked cherries.

 Transforming the Maraschino Cherry